IanChar/ai3202/Assignment2/README.md

 ```
 python MazeSolver.py
 ```
+You will then be given options of what maze you want to run with what heuristic.
+Enter the number corresponding the desired option, or press 'q' to quit.

 ## My heuristic
 I chose my heuristic in such a way that the heuristic takes obstacles and